le-chartreux/hypermodern-python-tuto/README.md

 #### UI

-- [click](https://click.palletsprojects.com/en/8.1.x/), to create CLI applications
+- [click](https://click.palletsprojects.com/en/8.1.x/), to create CLI applications.

 #### Communication

-- [requests](https://requests.readthedocs.io/en/latest/), to make HTTP requests
+- [requests](https://requests.readthedocs.io/en/latest/), to make HTTP requests.

 #### Data validation

-- [marshmallow](https://marshmallow.readthedocs.io/en/stable/), to serialize, deserialize and validate data
+- [marshmallow](https://marshmallow.readthedocs.io/en/stable/), to serialize, deserialize and validate data.

 I used [marshmallow](https://marshmallow.readthedocs.io/en/stable/) to follow the tutorial, but  [pydantic](https://docs.pydantic.dev/) is more known, and I find it easier to use.